imdeveloperlu/imdeveloperlu/README.md

    'Python',
   ]
  }

- console.log("This is Luzia and also Girludev", girludev);
+ console.log("This is Luzia and also Girludev ✨😍", me);
 ```

 <div align="center">